On the Fence About Getting a Wedding Videographer? Read This.

 While professional wedding photographers are total experts at capturing moments from your day, there are some things they can miss.
 Having a professional wedding videographer on the scene ensures you'll get all the details from your day—wrapped up in one sweet video you can treasure for years to come.

 If you're still not sold on the idea, read five reasons why you should hire a wedding videographer.

-1. It's not what you think.
+1. Wedding videos are not what you think.

-4. Video captures sounds your photos can't.
+2. Video captures sounds that your photos can't.

-5. Contrary to popular belief, wedding videos are not hour-long sagas.
+4. Wedding videos are not hour-long sagas.

-Banish the idea of a wedding video that plays out like a boring slideshow.
+Forget the idea of a wedding video that plays out like a boring slideshow.
 Instead, your videographer will simply capture the sweetest highlights and package them into an engaging three- to five-minute reel.
 Also, same-day edits are one of the hottest trends in wedding videography, meaning your videographer will capture the best moments from the getting-ready process (and even include footage from the ceremony) to be played at the reception.
 Pretty cool, right?
 Your guests will love the behind-the-scenes look as you and your partner prepare for your big moment.

 If you're extra-concerned about your wedding photos looking timeless (they're going to be displayed in your home for years to come, after all), your video can be a little trendier while still looking classic.
 Work with a professional wedding videographer to find a creative style that works best for you.